sourcegraph/handbook/content/departments/product-engineering/process/working-with-issues.md

 - **the only thing needed to surface an issue to a team is to add its team label to the issue** (eg. `team/batchers`).
 It's the responsibility of each team to setup the right process or [automation](https://github.com/sourcegraph/sourcegraph/blob/main/.github/workflows/label-move.yml) to make that happen.
 Note that this does not guarantee that this issue will be prioritized and worked on, just that it will be on the team's radar.
 - **teams have a Triage column on their board**, where everybody (including automation) can add things for prioritization
 - **teams have a Backlog column on their board**

+Note that customers are not expected to follow this process and cannot label issues.
+The [PM on feedback rotation](../product/process/ product_feedback_rotation) makes sure those issues get labeled properly, so that they get on the owning team's radar.